angeloglitchandria/angeloglitchandria.github.io/content/projects/pandas/index.md

   - Formalism
 ---

-A project about cinema form and cinema literacy.
+From form to content.
+Explaining how seemingly innocent choices in camera placement, music, blocking and so on, conveys meaning in cinema.
 On YouTube.

 <!--more-->